 - Further training in at least one (other) psychological therapy

-- Knowledge and familiarity of secure services; and of the services in the NHS where psychology and psychological therapies is commonly applied.
+- Broad knowledge of specialist services and of the services in the NHS where psychology is commonly applied.

 - Excellent verbal, nonverbal and written communication skills